dimitri/pgcopydb/docs/concurrency.rst

    It is possible with Postgres to create several indexes for the same table in parallel, for that, the client just needs to open a separate database connection for each index and run each CREATE INDEX command in its own connection, at the same time.
-In pgcopydb this is implemented by running one sub-process per index to create.
+In pgcopydb, this is implemented by running one sub-process per index to create.

    The ``--index-jobs`` option is global for the whole operation, so that